CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: METHODOLOGY

 As shown in Eq. \ref{eq1}, for a fixed point laying on a plane observed by two cameras, it has been proven in~\cite{faugeras1988motion} that the projective coordinates $\boldsymbol{x_{1}}$, $\boldsymbol{x}_{2}$ of the same point in the camera frames are related by the homography matrix $\boldsymbol{H}$ that depends only on the 6-d relative pose of the cameras and the unit normal vector of the plane $\boldsymbol{n}$. $\boldsymbol{R}$ denotes the rotation matrix between the camera frames and $\boldsymbol{t}$ denotes the translation vector expressed in the second camera's frame pointing from the second camera to the first one.
 The scalar $d$ is the distance from the first camera to the plane.

 Here we define the coordinate system whose $x$-axis points to the north, $y$-axis to the east, and $z$-axis to the gravity direction as the world frame.
 The plane that the downward-facing camera observes is assumed to be orthogonal to the gravity vector.
-Then the information remaining unknown in the homography matrix is the ratio of the translation vector to the first camera's distance to the plane.
+The attitude of the camera relative to the world frame can be estimated by an IMU, then the information remaining unknown in the homography matrix is the ratio of the translation vector $\boldsymbol{t}$ to the distance to the plane $d$.
 Here we refer to it as the distance-scaled relative translation vector.
 This vector together with the flight height that is available from a downward-facing rangefinder can determine the metric average translational velocity of the MAV during the camera's sample interval.
 Here we refer to it as the distance-scaled translational velocity vector.

-Sanket \textsl{et al.}~\cite{sanket2020prgflow} warp both the images to make the image planes parallel to the ground using the attitude from the IMU.
+PRGFlow warps both the images to make the image planes parallel to the ground using the absolute attitude estimated by the IMU.
 The distance-scaled relative translation then can be determined by the similarity transformation between the image pair.
-Networks are trained to predict the 3 parameters (2-d translation, zoom-in/out) reflecting the relative position of pixels.
+Networks are trained to predict the 3 parameters (2-d translation, zoom-in/out) reflecting the relative location of pixels.
 However, when the roll or pitch angle of the MAV is big, which is often the case in fast maneuvers, the camera would have big tilt angles relative to the plane's normal vector.
-So warping the image pair like~\cite{sanket2020prgflow} can cause big black boundaries and thus lose many pixels.
+So warping the image pair like PRGFlow can cause big black boundaries and thus lose many pixels.
 It then requires pre-processing moving the pixels back inside the image frame and the corresponding post-processing for calculating the pose from the similarity transformation.

-For faster network inference, we train the networks to predict the distance-scaled relative translation expressed in the camera frame directly from images that have (non-zero) tilt angles.
-So only one image is required to be warped by the relative rotation between the images.
-Directly regressing to pose makes the network learn the intrinsics of the camera.
-For the tilt angles, they are available from IMU but we additionally explore to train networks predicting them in subsection \ref{section:tilt}.
+To avoid the above-mentioned processings, our networks predict the distance-scaled relative translation vector expressed in the camera frame directly from images that have (non-zero) tilt angles, requiring input images to have the identical intrinsic parameters as the training set.
+Only one image needs to be warped by the relative rotation.
+Tilt angles are available from an IMU but we additionally explore networks predicting them in subsection \ref{section:tilt}.